 Appeal Process.
-Students who are suspended for not meeting the satisfactory academic progress standards may appeal for reinstatement of financial aid eligibility for one semester, if they have extenuating circumstances which are generally beyond their control such as a death in the family, serious illness or injury.
+Students who are suspended for not meeting the satisfactory academic progress standards may appeal for reinstatement of financial aid eligibility for one semester, if they have extenuating circumstances that are generally beyond their control such as a death in the family, serious illness or injury.
 The procedure for appeal is:

-- 1. Print out and complete the Satisfactory Academic Progress Appeal Request Form from the financial aid website. - 2.
-The student will indicate in writing to the Director of Financial Aid the reasons why he/she did not make satisfactory academic progress and why financial aid should not be suspended.
-Also, it should be addressed as to what has changed that will allow the student to make satisfactory academic progress at the next evaluation. - 3.
+1. Print out and complete the Satisfactory Academic Progress Appeal Request Form from the financial aid web page.

+- 2. The student will indicate in writing to the Director of Financial Aid the reasons why he or she did not make satisfactory academic progress and why financial aid should not be suspended.
+Also, changes that will allow the student to make satisfactory academic progress at the next evaluation should be addressed. - 3.
 Documentation to support the appeal is required and must be attached to the letter of appeal.
 Appeals submitted without documentation will not be reviewed. - 4.
-Student must have completed an academic success plan when placed on financial aid warning.
-A copy of this academic success plan and required documentation associated with the plan must be submitted to the Financail aid Office prior to the appeal. - 5.
 The Director of Financial Aid will review the appeal and documentation to determine whether or not the student's financial aid eligibility will be reinstated.
-The student will be advised of the decision via their student email address.
+The student will be advised of the decision via their student email address. - 5.
+Decisions of the Director of Financial Aid, regarding loss of aid, may be appealed through the Student Appeals Policy.

 Submission of an appeal does not guarantee reinstatement of eligibility for financial aid.
-Each appeal is reviewed on a case by case basis.
+Each appeal is reviewed on a case-by-case basis.